Security management: Risk avoidance

 The first choice to be considered is the possibility of eliminating the existence of criminal opportunity or avoiding the creation of such an opportunity.
 When additional considerations or factors are not created as a result of this action that would create a greater risk.
 For example, removing all the cash flow from a retail outlet would eliminate the opportunity for stealing the money, but it would also eliminate the ability to conduct business.

 Risk reduction

-When avoiding or eliminating the criminal opportunity conflicts with the ability to conduct business, the next step is reducing the opportunity of potential loss to the lowest level consistent with the function of the business.
+When avoiding or eliminating criminal opportunity conflicts with the ability to conduct business, the next step is reducing the opportunity of potential loss to the lowest level consistent with the function of the business.
 In the example above, the application of risk reduction might result in the business keeping only enough cash on hand for one day's operation.

 Risk spreading

 Assets that remain exposed after the application of reduction and avoidance are the subjects of risk spreading.
 This is the concept that limits loss or potential losses by exposing the perpetrator to the probability of detection and apprehension prior to the consummation of the crime through the application of perimeter lighting, barred windows, and intrusion detection systems.
 The idea is to reduce the time available for thieves to steal assets and escape without apprehension.